fast-ide/fast-ide/README.md

 ```
 <Leader>vo  open vimux runner (see: https://github.com/benmills/vimux)
 <Leader>vp  send selected text to vimux runner
-"           send text from the cursor to the end of the line to vimux runner
+<Leader>V   send text from the cursor to the end of the line to vimux runner
 ```

 ##### debugging